mdx-js/mdx/docs/guides/markdown-in-components.md

 ## Example

-Lets say you wanted to create a custom `<Note />` component.
-You could do something like this.
+Lets say you wanted to create a custom `<Note />` component.You could do something like this.

 Using MDX 2: